 The result is a personalized program that is faster and more cost effective to roll out while still being relevant to your team members.

-By tailoring specific components of your content, a successful training framework should:
+So what is a training framework?
+By tailoring specific components of your content, a successful framework should include:

 1. Speak to Your Specific Issues